boldbi/boldbi-kubernetes/docs/upgrade.md

 You can download the upgrade script from this [link](https://raw.githubusercontent.com/boldbi/boldbi-kubernetes/v4.1.1/deploy/upgrade.sh).

-Run the below command to execute the shell script to upgrade Bold BI.
+Run the following command to execute the shell script to upgrade Bold BI.

 ```sh
 ./upgrade.sh --version="4.1.1" --namespace="default"